amkram/shusher/CODE_OF_CONDUCT.md

-# Code of Conduct - shUShER
+# Code of Conduct - ShUShER

 ## Our Pledge